LedgerHQ/wallet-connect-live-app/README.md

 	"homepageUrl": "https://walletconnect.com/",
 	"icon": "https://cdn.live.ledger.com/icons/platform/wallet_connect.png",
 	"platform": "all",
-	"apiVersion": "^1.0.0",
+	"apiVersion": "^2.0.0",
 	"manifestVersion": "1",
 	"branch": "stable",
 	"categories": ["bridge", "defi"],
 	"currencies": ["ethereum", "polygon", "bsc"],
 	"content": {
 		"shortDescription": {
-			"en": "WalletConnect is an open source protocol for connecting decentralised applications to mobile wallets with QR code scanning or deep linking."
+			"en": "WalletConnect is an open source protocol for connecting decentralised applications to mobile wallets with QR code scanning or deep linking.
+V2 introduces new features, including the ability to connect to multiple dapps in parallel with multiple accounts.
+It's important to note that not all dapps currently support V2"
 		},
 		"description": {
-			"en": "WalletConnect is an open source protocol for connecting decentralised applications to mobile wallets with QR code scanning or deep linking."
+			"en": "WalletConnect is an open source protocol for connecting decentralised applications to mobile wallets with QR code scanning or deep linking.
+V2 introduces new features, including the ability to connect to multiple dapps in parallel with multiple accounts.
+It's important to note that not all dapps currently support V2"
 		}
 	},
 	"permissions": [],